DallanQ/dominion/QA.md

 [newbish-question-about-moat](https://boardgamegeek.com/thread/489137/newbish-question-about-moat)

-> The rule states that I can play the Moat card as an Action during my turn to draw two cards, but if I reveal it as a Reaction when attacked, do I still draw two cards?
+> If I reveal Moat as a Reaction to an attack, do I still draw two cards, or is that only when I play it as an Action on my turn?
-> What happens if I play as the first player thous playing Moat, and the second player plays Witch, does Moat still count as a reaction?

 If you reveal Moat as a Reaction to an attack, you do not draw two cards.
 Revealing Moat allows you to ignore the effects of the attack, but you only draw two cards when you play Moat as an Action during your own turn.

-> If you have multiple Action - Reaction cards in your hand when someone plays an attack card, can you play more than on against one attack?
+> If you have multiple Action - Reaction cards in your hand when someone plays an attack card, can you play more than one against one attack?

 Absolutely.
 For example, the following play sequence is legal:
 - Player A plays an Attack card.